JuliaLang/IJulia.jl/README.md

 * A basic text terminal interface (no graphics) can be invoked for Julia by `ipython console --profile julia`

 Please refer to [the IPython documentation](http://ipython.org/documentation.html) for other configuration options.
-For example, if you plan to run connect the notebook front-end to a Julia kernel running on a different machine (yes, this is possible!), we strongly recommend that you run notebook [over https](http://ipython.org/ipython-doc/dev/interactive/qtconsole.html) with a [password](http://ipython.org/ipython-doc/dev/interactive/qtconsole.html).
+For example, if you plan to connect the notebook front-end to a Julia kernel running on a different machine (yes, this is possible!), we strongly recommend that you run notebook [over https](http://ipython.org/ipython-doc/dev/interactive/qtconsole.html) with a [password](http://ipython.org/ipython-doc/dev/interactive/qtconsole.html).

 ## Usage